Hanzerik307/arma-reforger-stuff/arma-reforger-server-install-howto.md

 ---

 # Intro
-`This guide is geared towards folks who want to self-host an Arma Reforger Game server on Linux.` In this little guide I'm going to describe how I installed my own self-hosted dedicated Linux (Debian Based) ArmaReforger Server.
-Mine is currently set up on a little BeeLink S12 Pro: 16gb Ram, 500gb ssd, running headless next to my PS5.
+This guide is geared towards folks who want to self-host an Arma Reforger Game server on Linux.
+In this guide I'm going to describe how I installed my own self-hosted dedicated Linux (Debian Based) ArmaReforger Server.
+Mine is currently set up on a little BeeLink SER5 Pro AMD Ryzen 7 5850U, 32GB Ram, 500GB SSD, running headless next to my PS5.
 This guide should work with most .deb based systems like Debian, Linux Mint, and Ubuntu.
-I use Linux because I haven't owned or run Windows PCs for many, many years.

 # What you will need

-* A PC running some type of Debian based Linux OS (Maybe a VM on Windows will work, haven't tried)
+* A PC Debian based Linux OS (Maybe a VM on Windows will work, haven't tried)
 * Static IP address for the server (Local Network i.e. 192.168.1.69)
 * Steamcmd
 * Some Type of basic text editor: vim, nano, note pad, gedit, etc

-I do everything via ssh, so these will all be console command instructions from here on out.
+I do everything via ssh terminal, so these will all be console command instructions from here on out.

 # Getting Started